 READrecent audit results

-Report on the audit of the Danish government accounts for 2016
+Report on the audit of the Danish government's administration in 2018

-Memorandum on the audit and approval of the 2015 EU accounts
+Report on the audit of the Danish government accounts for 2018

 Rigsrevisionen audits public spending on behalf of the Danish parliament and seeks to strengthen the accountability of public administration to the benefit of the citizens.
 We audit the government accounts and financial statements of publicly funded enterprises, and verify the legality and effective use of public funds.
 We conduct our audits in compliance with the Danish standards for public-sector auditing.

-Summaries of the reports that will be discussed at the Public Accounts Committee meeting on 11 October 2017 will be posted here soon.
+Summaries of the reports that will be discussed at the Public Accounts Committee meeting on 15 November 2019 will be posted here.